coltongrainger/quamash/refcards/maths-GRE.md

 - A: If $f(x)$ is a positive, monotonically decreasing function for $x\geq 1$, such that $f(n) = a_n$ for all $n$ in $\NN$, then $$\sum_{n=1}^{\infty}a_n \text{ conv. } \Leftrightarrow \int_1^\infty f(x)dx \text{ conv.}$$
 - Q: Consider a series $\sum_{n=1}^{\infty}a_n$.
 State the geometric series test for convergence.
 - A: A series, $\sum_{n=1}^{\infty}a_n$, is called geometric if and only if $$a_n = kr^n$$ for some constant $k$.
 The limit of a geometric series is, pneumatically, $$\frac{\text{first term}}{1-\text{ ratio between terms}}.$$
-- Q: State the \textbf{p-series test} for convergence.
+- Q: State the p-series test for convergence.
 - A: The series $$\sum_{n=1}^\infty \frac{1}{n^p}$$ converges if and only if $p>1$; $\sum1/{n^p}$ diverges when $p \leq 1$.
 When $p = 1$, the (harmonic) series $\sum 1/n$ diverges.
 - Q: Consider a series $\sum_{n=1}^{\infty}a_n$.
 State the ratio test for absolute convergence.
 - A: We'll test $\sum a_n$ for absolute convergence.
 Form the limit $$L = \lim_{n\to\infty}\left|\frac{a_{n+1}}{a_n}\right|.$$ Then,\begin{align*}&L < 1 \implies \sum |a_n| \text{ conv }\\&L > 1\implies \sum |a_n| \text{ div }\\&L = 0 \text{ the test is inconclusive}).\end{align*}